berespt/hummingbird/site/content/about/_index.md

     Hummingbird Blues has been going on since 2015.
 It is a blues dancing exchange based in Cracow, where we dance mad, chill hard and share crazy.
     There is no regular classes and no competitions.
-Instead we have lots of daytime activities, lots of music and low entrance fee.
+Instead we have lots of daytime activities, lots of music and sliding pricing scale to keep the event inclusive.
 items:
   - heading: Great parties
     imageUrl: /img/bands.jpg